 LIA: You, too.
 I haven’t seen you in a few days.
 How are you?
 How’s it going?

 ALAN: Not bad.
-I’m so busy with the classes I’m taking.
+But I’m really busy with the classes I’m taking.
 How about you?

 ALAN: Nothing much.
 I’m on my way to the mall.
 I need some time off!
 Do you remember Lana?
 She’s there.
 Ha!
 She’s always at the mall!
-I think a lot of our friends plan to just hang out at the mall tonight.
+I think a lot of our friends plan to just hang out there tonight.

 LIA: Who?
 Oh yeah.
 I remember Lana.
 She’s the one with the scary-looking dog.
 I don’t want to hang out with that dog!